Documentation

 Location Question

-The Location Question allows you to collect a respondent’s location based on their postal code (zipcode).
-It works in two steps:
+The Location Question collects a respondent's location from their postal code (zipcode) and derives reportable geographic fields from it.
+It is added with s.location_question(...) and works in two steps:

-1. The respondent is asked to enter their postal code.
+1. The respondent is asked to enter the location field set by field (a postal code by default).

-2. The system validates the postal code by asking a separate follow-up question about where they live.
-The respondent is shown a number of options (configurable by number_options) and must select the correct one.
-This ensures both accuracy and respondent confirmation.
+2. The system validates the entry by asking a separate follow-up question about where they live, set by validation_field.
+The respondent is shown a number of options (configurable with number_options) and must select the correct one.
+Set validation_field=None to skip validation.

-3. The location is reported based on the level you specify with reporting_type.
+3. The location is reported at the levels you list in report.

 Example Usage

-This example asks the respondent for their postal code, validates it against state-level data, and reports their location at the ** region** level.
-If no postal code is entered, the default value 99501 (Anchorage, Alaska) will be used in test data.
+If no postal code is entered, the default 99501 (Anchorage, Alaska) is used in test data.

 Default Behavior

-• If no default value is specified, test data will use random values from the location database.
+• If no default value is specified, test data uses random values from the location database.

-• The question adds both a **postal code entry field ** and a validation step, unless the postal code is already known (e.g. provided by a sample provider).
+• The question adds both a postal code entry field and a validation step, unless validation is skipped with validation_field=None or the postal code is already known (e.g. provided by a sample provider).

 The user experience uses the text question and select question.